pranavrc/smaw/examples/album.onloop/README.md

 album.onloop extension
 =======

-Proof of Concept App for cl-smaw and a possible feature extension to http://album.onloop.net/ using the Spotify Metadata API.
+Proof of Concept App for smaw and a possible feature extension to http://album.onloop.net/ using the Spotify Metadata API.